NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 # Key of the env variable used in the docker-compose file
 target: <string>

-# Data type of the option: enum, int, float, string, bool, etc. These types are defined below with more details
+# Data type of the option: select, int, float, string, bool, etc. These types are defined below with more details
 type: <type>

 # Default value